Multi-modal atmospheric characterization of $\beta$ Pictoris b: Adding high-resolution continuum spectra from GRAVITY: Methods

 \subsection{Forward models}

 Atmospheric models aim to replicate the emission spectra of exoplanets.
 To do this, they typically compute a blackbody-like emission spectrum from an interior model, which is then modified by a radiative-convective atmosphere composed of various opacity sources (and sometimes clouds), following a parameterized pressure-temperature profile; all within a simplified 1D framework.
 These models cover different wavelength ranges and spectral resolutions, as illustrated in Fig.~\ref{model_data_res}.
-Below is a brief summary of the grids we used, as presented in \cite{petrus_jwst_2024}:
+We give a brief summary of the grids we used below, previously presented in \cite{petrus_jwst_2024}.\\